image

 Entry-level positions

-These roles provide valuable experience in project support and coordination.
-They offer opportunities to learn from seasoned professionals and gain hands-on experience.
+These roles typically offer experience in project support and coordination.
+They are an excellent opportunity to learn from experienced professionals and gain practical skills.

 Career progression

-Each role brings increased responsibility and strategic involvement in organisational projects.
+Each role typically comes with increased responsibility and involvement in the strategic aspects of an organisation’s projects.

 Continuing professional development